 For asbestos, any building built prior to 1978 will require a qualified asbestos inspector to perform a comprehensive building asbestos survey to locate and assess any presence of asbestos.
 If there is asbestos and it is friable or damaged, HUD recommends it be removed.
+If it is not friable or damaged, HUD recommends it be removed.
 If it is not friable or damaged, HUD recommends it, at a minimum, be encapsulated.